alejolagosm/frontend_miniprojects/README.md

 - Project 5: Canvas Breakout game
 - Project 6: Hangman Game
 - Project 7: Infinite scrolling with filter
+- Project 8: Typing game

 I started this project March 28, 2022.
 Then took a hiatus due to extra courses I was taking.
 Started working again on July 23, 2022.

-These are not original ideas, this is just done as practice and for portfolio purposes.
+These are not original ideas, this is just done as practice.